Andrew4d3/building-microservices-notes/chapters/chapter-05.md

 ## How can we share static data (e.g country codes) using microservices?
 (Hint: There are three ways)

 -  Well, we have a few options.
 One is to duplicate this table for each of our packages, with the long-term view that it will be duplicated within each service also.
 (Downside: updating multiple tables when new static data is avalable)
 -  A second option is to instead treat this shared, static data as code.
-Perhaps it could bein a property file deployed as part of the service, or perhaps just as an enumeration.
-(Downside: same as before, but at least updating code has shown to be easir than updating a DB table/collection)
+Perhaps it could be in a property file deployed as part of the service, or perhaps just as an enumeration.
+(Downside: same as before, but at least updating code has shown to be easier than updating a DB table/collection)
 -  A third option, which may well be extreme, is to push this static data into a service of its own right.
 (Downside: Overkill solution when the amount of static data is not that big and not that complex)

 ---